By

 Advantages

-One of the main advantages to the application of micro-robots in surgery is the reduction in the possibility of injury following an invasive surgical procedure.
-There is also the advantage of greater accuracy achieved, particularly as the micro-robot is controlled externally.
-Use of micro-robots that involve needle insertion also helps reduce workspace limitations though this is controlled by a macro robot device positioned at a particular location in the operating space.
+One of the main advantages to the application of micro-robots in surgery is the decreased chances of an injury following invasive surgical procedures.
+There is also the added advantage of greater accuracy, particularly as the micro-robot is controlled externally.
+Use of micro-robots that involve needle insertion also helps reduce workspace limitations though this is controlled by a macro-robot device positioned at a particular location in the operating space.

 Disadvantages